JohanHanssonGithub/CarND_Trafic_Sign_Classifier/README.md

 ### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model I used Adam optimizer with a learning rate of 0.001.
-With 5 epochs and a batch size of 128 to keep the computanional power needed low.
+To train the model I used Adam optimizer with a learning rate of 0.00097.
+With 30 epochs and a batch size of 64 to keep the computanional power needed low.

+### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
+Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
+Perhaps your solution involved an already well known implementation or architecture.
+In this case, discuss why you think the architecture is suitable for the current problem.

+* Validation accuracy = 0.954
+* Test accuracy = 0.935

+To get a accuracy of at least 0.93 I implemented the lenet structure, and tried 30  epochs batch size 128 anr learning rate 1.
+In the beggining I used to few epochs to get good accuracy, but  no mather what I did, i was below 0.93.
+After a couple of tries, I had to change tactics.
+So i add two drop out layers, tweaked the batch size and then I made it.